ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 crown.
 And killed bits-as It should I
 Bad he been reading of tbe news At home,
 like neighbor Jim, I&#x27;ll bet a cout this
-accident Bad not befallen hi
+accident Bad not befallen him
 </td></tr></table>

 ---